victor-buridard-prl/adoptAChristmasTree/README.md

 ## Shared files

-The <mfe-naem>-shared in each micro-frontend could be merged into a single shared library that exports the api client + the event keys to keep a good synchronization between the micro-frontend.
+The `<mfe-name>-shared` directory in each micro-frontend could be merged into a single shared library that exports the api client + the event keys to keep a good synchronization between the micro-frontend.
 In the interest of time this wasn't done in this demo

 ## Security Disclaimer